starina-os/starina/README.md

 - Don't try to achieve the perfect design from the beginning.
 Imagine how the userspace should look first, not vice versa - the microkernel is just a runtime for applications.
 - The traditional "user-mode" concept is just one of many ways to isolate OS components.
 Implement faster alternatives like language-based isolation (e.g., Rust/WebAssembly) and Intel/Arm-specific mechanisms (e.g., Intel PKS) for better performance.
 - Implement in [Rust](https://www.rust-lang.org/) with async APIs, without using async Rust (`async fn`).
 Every component has a simple main loop to make the execution flow clear.

+## Is Linux or POSIX compatible?

+No. Starina provides completely original APIs and fresh new development experiences.
+However, to make it easier to adapt to Starina, I plan to implement seamless Linux environment based on real Linux microVM + lightweight integration layer (akin to [LWK](https://en.wikipedia.org/wiki/Lightweight_kernel_operating_system)).

 ## Features